PBAP123/migrator/README.md

   - Analyzes /etc/fstab during backup and identifies portable entries
   - Only backs up entries for network shares, special filesystems and non-hardware-specific mounts
   - Ensures hardware-dependent entries aren't transferred between systems
+- **Dry Run Mode**: Preview all changes before execution:
+  - See exactly what packages will be installed
+  - Review configuration files that will be modified
+  - Identify path transformations that will be applied
+  - Examine fstab entries that will be added
+  - Discover potential conflicts before they occur
+  - Get confirmation before proceeding with actual changes
 - **Migration Planning**: Generates a plan for installing packages on a new system.
 - **Configuration Restoration**: Helps restore configuration files to their original locations.
 - **Terminal User Interface (TUI)**: Comprehensive terminal-based interface for easier management.